dmonkoff/HRC-TUNI/projector/Readme.md

 - a graphical display box (image and text) to show the robot status and instructions to the operator

 ## Configuration
 The module contains example configurations for the UI components (see _unity_msgs_ folder).
-In addition to succesfully use the module in a real environment the [homography matrix](https://docs.opencv.org/master/d9/dab/tutorial_homography.html) between image plane and the work table must be estimated.
+To succesfully use the module in a real environment the [homography matrix](https://docs.opencv.org/master/d9/dab/tutorial_homography.html) between image plane and the work table must be estimated.
+An example matrix can be found from _unity_msgs_ folder.

 ## Running the module
 1: Start the robot driver: ```roslaunch ur_modern_driver ur5_bringup.launch robot_ip:=<real robot 192.168.125.100 or simulated 127.0.0.1>```